 The University Libraries website described a report from a battlefield artilleryman:

 He described one row of 79 North Carolinians executed by a single volley, their dead feet perfectly aligned.
 ‘Great God!
 When will this horrid war stop?’ he wrote.
 The living rolled the dead into shallow trenches — hence the name ‘Iverson’s Pits,’ now a grassy expanse more visited by ghost-hunters than battlefield tourists.UL

-A horrid scene, where hundreds of men laid dead and dying under the heat of the July sun.
-These days, the pits are visited most by those in search of a ghostly truth alongside the apparitions of the soldiers who died on the grounds there.
+A horrid scene where hundreds of men lay dead and dying under the heat of the July sun.
+These days, the pits are visited most by those searching for a ghostly truth alongside the apparitions of the soldiers who died on the grounds there.

-If you’re looking to uncover the history of the Gettysburg Battlefield and learn the hauntings of the most infamous locations, join us for a Gettysburg ghost tour.
+If you’re looking to uncover the history of the Gettysburg Battlefield and learn the hauntings of the most infamous locations, join us for a Gettysburg ghost tour with Civil War Ghosts!

 History of Iverson’s Pits

-On July 1st, 1863, the men of Alfred Iverson’s North Carolina Brigade had just arrived to Gettysburg and were preparing to outflank the Union First Corps at Oak Hill.
-They formed into their line of battle and advanced toward a line of trees about three-hundred yards away.
+On July 1st, 1863, the men of Alfred Iverson’s North Carolina Brigade had just arrived in Gettysburg and were preparing to outflank the Union First Corps at Oak Hill.
+They formed their battle line and advanced toward a line of trees about three hundred yards away.

-The Brigade was made up of the 5th, 12th, 20th, and 23rd North Carolina infantries.
+The brigade was made up of the 5th, 12th, 20th, and 23rd North Carolina infantries.
 To their left was a low stone wall, but they mistakenly paid it no attention.
-They wholeheartedly believed that they were about to come through the woods, stunning the Yankees and succeeding in this battle.
+They wholeheartedly believed they were about to come through the woods, stunning the Yankees and succeeding in this battle.